 And ‘not guilty’ or not having enough evidence to prove the abuse 100% – does not mean the victim was lying.
 Or that the abuser is innocent – but society wants to view it that way.

-And regardless of all the arguments for all this……..bottom line, it is devastating and is more abuse to the victim.
+And regardless of all the arguments for all this……..bottom line, is it is devastating and is more abusive to the victim.

 ~ Lilly Hope Lucario